The ONE Biggest Mistake

 (True story: I was once helping a colleague put together a marketing plan for a t-shirt design.
 We established that she needed to make a prototype.
 The first item on her task list?
 ‘Take down wall.’)

 You don’t have to take down a wall to see radical improvement in your space/energy/focus feedback loop.
 Just start with the simple stuff!
 Untangle your computer cables, plow back your trip hazards, get your screen out of the glare.
-Have a dance break scurryfunge
+Have a dance break scurryfunge.

 (Scurryfunge: (verb) Old English; to rush around cleaning when company is on the way over.)